holygeek/git-number/README.markdown

     #
     #2      .README.swp

-When run without arguments, 'git number' runs 'git status' and attach a unique number for each line of filename printed by 'git status', and it will 'remember' this number-to-filename association.
+When run without arguments, `git number` runs `git status` and attach a unique number for each line of filename printed by `git status`, and it will 'remember' this number-to-filename association.
 When run with arguments, like this:

     $ git number <any git command> [one or more numbers or git options/args]

-'git number' will run that &lt;any git command&gt; and subtitute all the numbers to their equivalent filenames.
+`git number` will run that &lt;any git command&gt; and subtitute all the numbers to their equivalent filenames.
 Non-numeric argument are passed intact to git.

 It accepts multiple args and ranges too: